|

 He kissed Eowyn and laid his hand lightly on her stomach.
 Eowyn

 smiled, but placed her own hand over his.
-"Let us not worry,
+"Let us not worry

-yet, my love," she whispered.
+just yet, my love," she whispered.

-"If that is what you want, meleth nín," he said
+"If that is what you want, meleth nín,"

-make sure that you will be warm enough."
+we must make sure that you will be warm enough."

 Eowyn smiled.
 "There are times when being helpless is very

-" She sat up and swung her legs over the side
+pleasant..."
+She sat up and swung her legs over the side

 of the bed.